jasonpatrickellykrause/istio-training/labs/2-observability.md

 ## Grafana Dashboards

 [Grafana](https://grafana.com) is an open platform for analytics and monitoring.
-Grafana can connect to various data sources and visualizes the data using graphs, tables, heatmaps, etc. With a powerful query language, you can customize the existing dashboard and create more advanced visualizations.
+Grafana can connect to various data sources and visualizes the data using graphs, tables, heat maps, etc. With a powerful query language, you can customize the existing dashboard and create more advanced visualizations.

 With Grafana, we can monitor the health of Istio installation and applications running in the service mesh.